 No false names in the presence of other immortals.

 Mirai Nikki has diaries that can predict the future.
-However, the limits of the future that they may predict does vary from character to character.
+However, the limits of the future that they may predict varies from character to character.
 Yukki, for instance, has a diary that can only predict what is going on around him, from his perspective.
-Yuno, being Yukki's stalker, has a dairy that updates her on things that are going to happen to Yukki.
-The only exceptions to the rules are if a character's DEAD END comes up, which will be a prediction of the future of the dairy holder's death.
+Yuno, being Yukki's stalker, has a diary that updates her on things that are going to happen to Yukki.
+The only exceptions to the rules are if a character's DEAD END comes up, which will be a prediction of the future of the diary holder's death.

 NEEDLESS: One Needless, one Fragment.
 It's consistent throughout the story, with certain Fragments can imitate the effect of other Fragments to some extent, i.e. Kana'sFlamethrower is as good as the power of a Fire Needless.
-Of course, this rule is so totally broken by the hero and the Big Bad.
+The Hero and the Big Bad have fragments that can learn the abilities of other fragments.

 The Zoids: Chaotic Century manga establishes a rule that Organoids cannot beam into any Zoid at will; Zeke needs their permission, and Shadow will kill any Zoid it beams into.
 The anime, on the other hand, never establishes an equivalent limitation, and as a result the series has a ton of plot holes as the Organoids behave in an inconsistent manner.

-While the individual powers and the rules regarding them vary wildly, every Devil Fruit ability in One Piece follows consistent general rules.
+One Piece: While the individual powers and the rules regarding them vary wildly, every Devil Fruit ability follows consistent general rules.
 Any exceptions, real or imagined, are typically unique and always Lampshaded.

 Those who have powers are unable to swim and grow weak when submerged in water, two of the same fruit/power can not exist at the same time (though similar, overlapping powers are possible), and any attempt to eat more than one Devil Fruit is supposedly fatal.
-Logia-type users can become intangible by turning into their element, unless attacked with Haki or an opposing element, and Zoan-type users can transform into either full animal, full human, or a third in-between form.
-Tony Tony Chopper has seven forms before the time split and ten forms after, but is explained due to his medical knowledge and experimental pharmaceuticals that only he can make, and only for his own use.
+Logia-type users can become intangible by turning into their element, unless attacked with Haki or an opposing element.
+Zoan-type users can transform into either full animal, full human, or a third in-between form.
+Tony Tony Chopper has more than the standard three, but is explained due to his medical knowledge and experimental pharmaceuticals that only he can make for his own use called the "Rumble Ball".

 A third source of superpowers comes from Dials, or sea shells of shellfish that live in the sky-sea shallows of various Sky Islands.
 There are many styles of shell, each with at least two versions of the same effect.
 Example- Flame dials emit fire when the apex of the shell (that acts like a button) is pressed, but Heat dials only become hot.
 Sky Island warfare is the skillful use of dials, including embedding them into normal weapons, effectively giving them permanent enchantments.
 Usopp becomes very excited when he trades rubber bands for a huge bag of assorted dials, and uses them to upgrade the half-lame Clima Tact he made for Nami into the Perfect Clima Tact, and his own slingshot into the Kabuto.